randalln/hubitat-mitsubishi-mqtt/README.md

 - MQTT connection errors mean that the hub can't connect to MQTT.
 You might need to allow traffic to pass on the MQTT port (1883 by default)
 - If MQTT connects but you get no events from the heatpump, make sure your topic is set to the same topic you used in `mitsubishi_heatpump_mqtt_esp8266_esp32.h`.
 The settings and status topics are extrapolated from this topic, so if your topic is `climate/office`, you should have set `climate/office`, `climate/office/status`, and `climate/office/set` in the header file.
 - If you're sure that the ESP is on the network, you can turn on debug mode to have it dump every packet it gets so you can verify its behavior.
 Send a message to the `debug_set_topic` you set in your sketch header:
+- When various preferences are enabled, you can monitor the relevant state variables on the device page.

 ```bash
 $ mosquitto_pub -t climate/office/debug/set -m on